 Hydrogen fuel cells offer a reliable source of green power that enable telecoms, utilities, businesses and governments to cost-effectively deploy their services in areas beyond the grid or with poor grid supply.
 Fuel cells offer many benefits, including unlimited run-time, simple annual maintenance and zero emissions.
 But a lack of infrastructure for distributing hydrogen has kept fuel cells expensive and has prohibited their mainstream adoption.

 Fortunately, there is an alternative to investing billions of dollars on building hydrogen infrastructure: just extract hydrogen from ammonia.
 The colorless, pungent gas is an excellent energy-dense source of hydrogen in its liquid form.
 This means that fuel cells are not only more reliable and cleaner than diesel generators, but are also significantly less expensive to maintain and operate.

 To read about the growing demand for a new power solution for off-grid and poor-grid base stations, download the Rethink Research Technology Report.

 The New Fuel for Fuel Cells

-The GenCell A5 power solution unleashes the power of fuel cells by using an inexpensive and easily accessible liquid fuel–ammonia—to provide emission-free, reliable energy for telecoms, schools, water purification and more.
-And it’s extremely efficient: a single 12-ton tank of ammonia can fuel a base station 24 hours a day, 365 days a year.
-This makes the GenCell A5 solution ideal for use in remote locations that lack grid access or where the grid is unstable and backup power is frequently required.
+The GenCell FOX power solution unleashes the power of fuel cells by using an economical and easily accessible liquid fuel–ammonia—to provide emission-free, reliable energy for telecoms, schools, water purification and more.
+And it’s extremely efficient: depending on the power load, a single 12-ton tank of ammonia can fuel a base station for up to 24 hours a day, 365 days a year.
+This makes the GenCell FOX solution ideal for use in remote locations that lack grid access or where the grid is unstable and backup power is frequently required.